sarahcarey/phylogenomics_scripts/readme.md

 A perl script to filter fasta files by a user input minimum number of nucleotides or amino acids.
 The fasta file can be an alignment or any kind of multi-fasta file

 usage = perl <script_name> <file name or file extension for multiple files (.fa or .fasta)> <minimum_length>
 <br><br>

+## rename_fasta_header_trinity.pl

+A perl script to rename cds and peptide files after runnning [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) and [Transdecoder](https://github.com/TransDecoder/TransDecoder/wiki).
+Tested on versions 2.10.0 and 5.5.0, respectively.
+The script will take a user input species name and append the species to each gene name (e.g., >TRINITY_DN0_c0_g1_i1.p1).
+The remaining information in the fasta header from Transdecoder will be removed.
+The output file will also be renamed species_name.cds.fasta or species_name.pep.fasta (depending on whether you are renaming your cds or pep files).
+Can be run a single file bylisting the indivudal file name for the <file_extension> or an entire directory of files ending in a given extension (e.g., .fasta)

+usage = perl <script_name> <file_extension> <species_name> <cds_or_pep>
+<br><br>